iamSampath/numerology/README.md

 Developed:
  * Generation of BirthChart based on Date of Birth and Gender.
+ * Understanding your Numbers.
- * Determination of Lifepath, Drive and Kua Numbers.
+ * Determination of Lifepath, Drive, and Kua Numbers.

-Future Pipeline:
  * Personality Traits Based on Numbers.
-* Yogas based on your birthchart.
  * Understanding Loshu Grid.

+Future Pipeline:

+* Yogas based on your birth chart.
+* Phone Number Analysis
+* Name Analysis
-* Understanding your Numbers.
+* Remedies for missing Numbers.